MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 # Azure Well-Architected Framework perspective on Azure Stack HCI

 Azure Stack HCI is a hyperconverged infrastructure (HCI) platform that provides local storage, network resources, and compute resources so that you can create and manage Windows and Linux virtual machines (VMs), Kubernetes clusters for containerized workloads, and other Azure Arc-enabled services.
 The platform uses Azure for streamlined deployment and management, which provides a unified and consistent management experience through Azure Arc.
-To address data sovereignty, regulation and compliance, and latency requirements, you can use Azure Stack HCI and Azure Arc capabilities to keep business systems and application data on-premises.
+You can use Azure Stack HCI and Azure Arc capabilities to keep business systems and application data on-premises to address data sovereignty, regulation and compliance, and latency requirements.

 This article assumes you have an understanding of hybrid systems and have working knowledge of Azure Stack HCI.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](../pillars.md).